SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getmodelinstance"></a>
 # **GetModelInstance**
-> ModelInstanceEntity GetModelInstance (string modelInstanceID)
+> ModelInstanceEntity GetModelInstance (string modelHistoryServerId, string modelInstanceID)

 Gets a model instance, given its ID